B.A. Stony Brook University

 BS Molloy College

-From 2009 to 2016, I provided technical support for cancer biology research in Scott Lowe’s laboratory, first at Cold Spring Harbor Laboratory and then at Memorial Sloan Kettering Cancer Center.
-During this time I also earned my M.S. in Biology from the City College of New York.
-Under the tutelage of Ana Carnaval, I studied biodiversity in tropical montane ecosystems.
-I am currently interested in phylogeography, population genetics, and local adaptation of coat color in the African leopard (Panthera pardus).
-Using broad contemporary and historical sampling, and implementing next generation sequencing techniques, my research seeks to advance the understanding of the mechanisms that underlie and maintain diversity in Panthera pardus.
-In turn, this will inform conservation strategy and implementation for this elusive keystone species.
+After my undergraduate, I joined the workforce for 9 years providing technical support in cell and molecular biology for cancer research at Cold Spring Harbor Laboratory and later at Memorial Sloan Kettering Cancer Center.
+During this time I also began my graduate education in evolutionary biology at the City College of New York, CUNY.
+I am currently at Fordham University working on my PhD dissertation studying phylogeography, population genetics, and local adaptation of coat color in the African leopard (Panthera pardus).
+Using contemporary and historical sampling (archival specimens from the collections at the American Museum of Natural History), and implementing genomic sequencing techniques, my research seeks to advance the understanding of the mechanisms that underlie and maintain diversity in Panthera pardus.
+In turn, this will inform conservation strategy and implementation for this elusive, ecologically important, and threatened species.